 Having to hire security services who may have their ability to provide security taken away for trying to protect people from other people at a marijuana business because of the presence of large amounts of tangible monetary assets (like cash) perpetuates indirect costs to the consumer and weighs heavily on the business, industry, and all involved.
 It also seems excessive, or unnecessary: take your pick.

-As culture shifts across the US, with marijuana being seen as less harmful, medical especially, the point of barring business from banking highlights a growing divide between the judiciary and the population of the American domicile.
+As culture shifts across the US, the point of barring business from banking highlights a growing divide between the judiciary and the population of the American domicile.
 Elizabeth Warren and other bipartisan supporters end the letter to the Director of the Financial Crimes Enforcement Network saying that this would lead to country-wide economic growth, a result of banks being able to loan all excess reserves received from marijuana businesses and related vendors from the marijuana industry which, nationwide, is valued around $50 billion (including current illegal sources).
 Whether a good investment in the future of marijuana banking, or just good for investment, the directive letter (hopefully) is the final ladder rung on the path seeking clearer guidance to banks on how to deal with marijuana clients, allowing both greater financial transparency to the business and a deterrent of cash-rich problems, such as robbery.

 If you’d like to read the letter, Click Here.
 It’s at the bottom of the page.